CivicActions/ssp-toolkit/docs/ssp.md

 ### SC-12: Cryptographic Key Establishment And Management

-> The organization establishes and manages cryptographic keys for required cryptography employed within the information system in accordance with [Assignment: organization-defined requirements for key generation, distribution, storage, access, and destruction].

 ##### LINCS

 Use of cryptographic key management for the LINCS system is not in use for at the time of implementation for authentication.
 CivicActions does not utilize customer agency supplied PIV credentials for access to customer instances of the LINCS.
 Access enforcement and authentication requirements for LINCS are described in AC-2 & IA-2.
 AWS platform does not utilize or manage cryptographic keys within the ACE boundary.

 ### SC-13: Cryptographic Protection

-> The information system implements [Assignment: organization-defined cryptographic uses and type of cryptography required for each use] in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, and standards.

 ##### AWS